angelofrizzo/Random-Sentence-Generator/doc/manual.md

 | ------------------ | --------------- | --------- | ----- | ------ |
 | `com.google.cloud` | `libraries-bom` | `26.59.0` | `pom` | `import`|

-**Note:** Versions listed as "Managed by Spring Boot Parent" or "Managed by Google Cloud BOM" indicate that the specific version is defined and maintained by these dependency managers to ensure compatibility.
-The `compile` scope is the default if not otherwise specified.

 ---

 ## 4. Prerequisites